cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/mdp/_index.md

 NOTE: All above expectations are with respect to policy $\pi$.

-This is perhaps one of the _most important_ recursions in control theory - it is known as the **Bellman expectation equation**.
+This is perhaps one of the _most important_ recursions in control theory - it is known as the **Bellman expectation equation** repeated below:

+$$v_\pi(s) = \mathop{\mathbb{E}_\pi} \left[ R_{t+1} + \gamma ~ v_\pi(S_{t+1}=s^\prime) | S_t=s \right]$$

 The parts of the value function above are (1) the immediate reward, (2) the discounted value of the successor state $\gamma v(S_{t+1}=s^\prime)$.

-$$v_\pi(s) = \mathop{\mathbb{E}_\pi} \left[ R_{t+1} + \gamma ~ v_\pi(S_{t+1}=s^\prime) | S_t=s \right]$$

 Similarly to the state-value function we can decompose the action-value function as,

 $$q_\pi(s,a) = \mathop{\mathbb{E}_\pi} \left[ R_{t+1} + \gamma ~ q_\pi(S_{t+1}=s^\prime, A_{t+1}) | S_t=s, A_t=a \right]$$

-The value functions can be written in a more computationally attractive form by considering what is happening at each time step.
+We now face the problem that we need to compute these two value functions and we start by considering what is happening at each time step.
 At each time step while in state $S_t=s$ we have a number of actions we can choose, the probabilities of which depend on the policy $\pi(a|s)$.
 What value we can reap from each action is given to us by $q_\pi(s,a)$.
 This is depicted below.

 ![state-value-tree](images/state-value-tree.png#center)
-*Actions can be taken from that state $s$ according to the policy $\pi$*
+*Actions can be taken from that state $s$ according to the policy $\pi$.
+Actions are represented in this simple tree with action nodes (solid circles) while state nodes are represented by empty circles.*

 Translating what we have just described in equation form, allows us to write the state-value equation as,

 $$v(s) = \sum_{a \in \mathcal A} \pi(a|s) q_\pi(s,a)$$

-Similarly the action-value function can be written by taking the expectation,
+This sum is easily understood if you move backwards from the action nodes of the tree to the state node.
+Each edge weighs with $\pi(a|s)$ the corresponding action-value.
+This backwards calculation is referred to a a _backup_.
+We can now reason fairly similarly about the action-value function that can be written by taking the expectation,

 $$q_\pi(s,a)  = \mathop{\mathbb{E}_\pi} \left[ R_{t+1} |  S_t=s, A_t= a \right] + \gamma ~ \mathop{\mathbb{E}_\pi} \left[ v_\pi(S_{t+1}=s^\prime) | S_t=s, A_t= a \right]$$